SOAS University of London Master Scholarship for Developing Countries in UK, 2020

 STEP 2: Apply for the scholarship

-You must apply for this scholarship via the online Felix Non-Indian Scholarship application.
-Please submit no later than 17:00 (UK local time) on 29 January 2018.
+You must apply for this scholarship via the online Felix Non-Indian Scholarship application form.
+Please submit no later than 15:00 (UK local time) on 31 January 2020.